nanoant/WebFrameworkBenchmark/README.md

 ### Benchmarking details

-Each web framework is expected to return minimum set of headers including `Content-Type`, eg.:
+Each web framework is expected to respond with `Hello World` content of type `text/plain` with minimum set of headers required by HTTP 1.1 specification:

 ~~~
 $ curl -i localhost:8080